Cycling through my ancestry:

 Bugsworth, now called Buxworth, is a village in Derbyshire, about 5 km away from Kettleshulme on the opposite side of Whaley Bridge.
 The 1871 Census shows his wife as Mary, which is probably correct.
 Elsewhere we read that 'this being the first Marriage Solemnized in this Chapel the happy pair were presented with a handsomely Bound Bible and hymn Book.'

-Ten years later, in 1891, we find William, his son William, and William (senior's) third wife Mary living at Green Head, a small farmstead in Kettleshulme on the high road towards Whaley Bridge.
+Ten years later, in 1891, we find William, his son William, and William (senior's) second wife Mary living at Green Head, a small farmstead in Kettleshulme on the high road towards Whaley Bridge.
 William senior is listed as 'Farmer and Quarryman.'
 One imagines he was using the smallholding to supplement his income from the quarry.
 William junior is a 'Collier' - probably working at one of the mines then still working in Whaley Bridge.

 A final view, from Jenkin Chapel, looking towards Whaley Bridge.
 The hill in the centre is Eccles Pike, which is between Whaley Bridge and Chapel-en-le-Frith.